-The Seahaven Curriculum represents the highest standards in educational practice because it uses the ‘United Learning Core Curriculum’ as its basis, developed with the support of hundreds of teachers across our group of schools.
-The United Learning curriculum is founded on four key principles, and they are also the principles that guide us at Seahaven Academy:
+The Seahaven Curriculum represents the highest standards in educational practice using the ‘United Learning Core Curriculum’ as its basis, developed with the support of hundreds of teachers across our group of schools.
+The United Learning curriculum is founded on four key principles:

 Entitlement – We believe all students have the right to learn what is in the Seahaven Academy curriculum; we have a duty to ensure all students are taught the whole of it.